LiWenHui96/upgrade_util/README.md

     2. `JumpMode.reviewsPage`, jump to the app review page;
     3. `JumpMode.writeReview`, jump to the app review page and comment.
 * `appleId` is required for iOS, which is the application number of the App Store；
-* `packageName` is required for Android, this is the app package name；
 * `marketPackageName` is the package name of the application market that Android jumps to, not required.
+* The `packageName` field is no longer provided because the package name of the project is used uniformly.

 ### Android unique method